rafael-longo/calcularte-content-creator/memory-bank/progress.md

 ## 3. Current Status

-The project has successfully completed the first three enhancements from the roadmap: "Evolve `BrandStrategistAgent` to True Strategist", "Implement On-Demand Brand Voice Reporting", and "Enable Flexible and Autonomous Post Generation".
-The system is now capable of fully autonomous content creation, from high-level planning to final post development.
+The project has successfully completed the first four enhancements from the roadmap: "Evolve `BrandStrategistAgent` to True Strategist", "Implement On-Demand Brand Voice Reporting", "Enable Flexible and Autonomous Post Generation", and "Deepen Inter-Agent Context Passing".
+The system's internal context handling is now more intelligent, leading to higher-quality outputs.

 ## 4. Known Issues